ZachEsenbock/codex/codex-rs/tui/dashboard_layout.md

 ## Implementation Notes

 - Rendering: use ratatui layout splits.
 Primary pane takes remaining space after sidebar; watch pane, when enabled, splits the primary region vertically.
-- State: maintain per‑agent scrollback buffers and status (Running/Paused/Done/Error).
+- State: maintain per‑agent scrollback buffers and status (Queued/Running/Paused/Done/Error).
 The watch pane is strictly read‑only.
-- Styling: follow `styles.md` and prefer `Stylize` helpers (e.g., "Paused".yellow(), dim separators, cyan key hints).
+- Styling: follow `styles.md` and prefer `Stylize` helpers (e.g., concise status chips: Queued default/plain, Paused cyan, Done green, Error red; dim separators; cyan key hints).

+### Log Paging Model

+- Each agent pane renders a live tail plus full‑history scrollback by paging from its current attempt log files (`stdout.log`, `stderr.log`).
+- Scrolling beyond the in‑memory ring triggers incremental reads from disk; pages are prepended to the view buffer to keep memory bounded.
+The entire file is not loaded at once.
+- The same scroll controls apply to the watch pane.

 This layout balances readability and complexity now, while leaving a clear path to an optional grid view later.